kimmigacs/Kimmigetal_ProgestogenChangesReflectedinRestingStateConnectivityandPositiveMood/README.md

-### **Analysis data and code for Kimmig et al.: "Progestogen Changes Reflected in Resting-State Connectivity and Positive Mood: Insights into Oral Contraceptive Use and Discontinuation"**
+### **Analysis data and code for Kimmig et al.: "Progestogen Changes Reflected in Resting-State Connectivity and Mood: Insights into Oral Contraceptive Use and Discontinuation"**

 <br>**Boxplots**: R code and anonymized source data provided.
 Running the scripts create and save the boxplot figures provided in the manuscript.